 It’s another first for the Wagoners!
 We went to see our first movie in Chiang Mai.
 Our first movie in Thailand!
 We live very close to a swanky mall called MAYA Lifestyle Shopping Center, and they have a nice looking theater.
-Lars didn’t really care what we saw; he just wanted to see a movie!
+Our son didn’t really care what we saw; he just wanted to see a movie!
 So what did we choose?

 Yep.
 Guardians of the Galaxy.
 IMDB gave it an 8.7, so I figured it should be pretty good.
 I didn’t know anything about the graphic novels, and truly knew nothing about the characters and story other than there were going to be some people, and they were going to guard the galaxy.

-So it’s difficult when there is a PG-13 movie that Lars wants to see, and Anya wants to see it with her brother.
+So it’s difficult when there is a PG-13 movie that he wants to see, and our daughter wants to see it with her brother.
 At first glance, Guardians looked OK.
 After some further investigation, I thought it might be too risque for the kids, and I changed to a “No” vote.
 Both kids asked Heidi, and she and I talked about it, and decided that it was probably OK (crossing fingers).
 Just so you know that we did do some research on the movie.

 It’s Saturday night, and our neighborhood is jumping.
 There are plenty of people and cars out, and tons of different food smells as we walk to the mall.
 Once we get there, the theater has some cool kiosks where you select your movie, the time, and you even get to pick your seats!
 The kiosk didn’t like my credit card, so we had to talk to an attendant, but we picked out four seats in a row that had plenty of leg room.
 Pretty fancy, they have assigned seats!